 It is especially important to make sure your Labrador puppy gets the nutrition he needs to grow up into a healthy adult.
-There are a number of acceptable choices on the market, but Wellness CORE’s Puppy Recipe is one of the best puppy foods for Labs.
+There are a number of acceptable choices on the market, but Wellness CORE’s Puppy Grain-Free Recipe is one of the best foods for Lab puppies.

 Like all of the other recipes in the Wellness CORE product line, Wellness CORE Puppy Recipe is a grain free food that relies on potatoes and peas for the bulk of its carbohydrate content.
 And like most other premium puppy foods, Wellness CORE’s Puppy Recipe lists a premium protein – deboned chicken – as the first ingredient.